 If you ever find yourself in a cozy Parisian cafe or a bustling Geneva restaurant, do yourself a favor and order the Chicken Cordon Bleu.
 Trust me, it’s a culinary journey you won’t forget.
 And as they all say, “Life’s too short for bad food.”
 Take a bite out of history, and you’ll thank me later.

 You might not have the stomach for all these most famous French foods, but try as many as possible!
 There’s no better way to get to know a country than by eating its traditional dishes — you’ll have some beautiful memories to bring home with you, and the chances are you’ll remember most of them as delicious.

 Traditional French food is a combination of peasant dishes and haute cuisine.
 The former is simple, hearty meals using inexpensive and easily accessible ingredients.
 At the same time, the latter is a more elegant and sophisticated style of cooking that emphasizes high-quality ingredients and meticulous preparation.

 Some classic examples of French peasant dishes include cassoulet, ratatouille, and boeuf bourguignon, while haute cuisine favorites include soufflé au Grand Marnier, escargot, steak tartare, and canard à l’orange.

 French fries, of course.
 These petite-cut fries are unlike anything else in the world and are simply delicious.
 Other famous French foods include Tarte Tatin, ratatouille, and the traditional Croque-monsieur or Croque-madame.

-- Best Stadium Foods You Need to Try
+- Best Bizarre Foods You Need to Try

 - The Perfect Peanut Butter Jelly Sandwich